hanashiro/emmanuel-jp/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Adding New Pictures

+1. Save the pictures in the folder `public/img/fotos`.
+Create folders to define dates to group the pictures.
+The root must be the year, and the subfolders must be the month and day.
+Example: `public/img/fotos/2021/08/01/`.
+You can ignore the day and the month if you don't know them.
+   If you don't know the date, just put the picture in the `sem-data` folder.

+2. Update the file `src/data/database/pictures-data.ts` with the new pictures.
+Keep the alphabetical order.

+3. Run the command `npm run thumbnails` to generate the thumbnails.